Building a startup from the ground up is exciting. This is your opportunity to change the world.

 If you want to establish this type of promotion process, below are things you shouldn’t do.

-Giving an employee a raise because they’re your friends or will resign if they don’t get what they want won’t help your startup move forward.
+Giving an employee a raise because they’re your friend or will resign if they don’t get what they want won’t help your startup move forward.

 The decision to promote an employee should never come from just one person in your organization.